Taxpayer Information & Tax Rates

 Bethlehem Central High SchoolSchool Tax Collector700 Delaware AvenueDelmar, NY 12054

-- In-Person Payments: This option is only available from Sept.1 through Nov.
-1. No payments can be accepted after November 1.
+- In-Person Payments (must be received on or before Oct.
+2, 2023 to avoid penalty): This option is only available from Sept.1 through Oct.
+31. No payments can be accepted after October 31.
 In order to make your school tax payment in person, you must bring your entire bill with you to one of the following locations:

 - Pioneer Bank – Delmar Branch 184 Delaware Avenue, Delmar M-W: 9 a.m. to 4 p.m.
 Th-F: 9 a.m. to 5 p.m.